-- Think of some of the uses of plants in our lives.
-Write a paragraph of poem about how plants are used in daily lives from when we wake up to when we go to bed.
+20 minutes Think of some of the uses of plants in our lives.
+Write a paragraph of poem/short story about how plants are used in daily lives - from when we wake up to when we go to bed.
 Walk around the house for inspiration and use the help of an adult in understanding the different ways we use plants.
-Some of the many uses of plants are: - Breathing plants make the air we breathe! - Eating we eat fruits and vegetables, which are plants - Clothing cotton in our clothes comes from plants
+Some of the many uses of plants are: Breathing - plants make the air we breathe!
+Eating - we eat fruits and vegetables, which are plants Clothing - cotton in our clothes comes from plants Present your poems/short story to family members/class for feedback.
+Feedback will include: What they loved about about the poem/story?
+What could be improved?
+Any other suggestions for improvement Use the feedback to revise your poem/short story.

-Today you will learn desertification and the role of plants in protecting the soil.
+Today you will learn about desertification and the role of plants in protecting the soil.